cebamps/trie-match/doc/matching.md

 `usr.bin.bash - usr.bin.bash` and `usr.local.bin.trie-match - *.trie-match`,
 after receiving input tokens `(usr, bin, bash)` and `(usr, local, bin, trie-match)` respectively.

+### Reasoning about epsilon transitions

+The transition leading into a `**` state consumes no input.
+When simulating the pattern and query in parallel, it is useful to distinguish those state transitions into a "pattern epsilon" and a "query epsilon", which advance only the pattern and query respectively.

+Indeed, when a transition into a `**` is available in both the pattern and query simultaneously, we will want to consider the transition of the pattern alone and of the query alone, hence the distinction.
+Moreover we don not want to consider a third transition that advances both the pattern and query to `**` simultaneously, as that is already achieved with the two individual transitions in sequence.